The Office of the Vice President of Student Affairs / Dean of Students

 Every year many students lose valuable possessions such as glasses, jewelry, clothing, and books.
 All stray articles should be turned in to the Office of Security, to the Main Desk in the lobby of the Memorial Center, the reception desk at the Hansen Student Center or to Residence Hall desks.

-Mail Services, located in the Publications, Printing and Mail Services building at 1316 N Franklin Ave., functions as a small post office with all the shipping services you would find at the United States Postal Service, DHL, UPS and Federal Express.
+Mail Services, located in the Publications, Printing and Mail Services building at 1316 N Franklin Ave., functions as a small post office with all the shipping services you would find at the United States Postal Service, UPS and Federal Express.
 Students are welcome to ship letters and packages on a walk-in basis between the hours of 8 a.m. and 4:30 p.m. weekdays.
 We prefer that packages are wrapped and ready to mail when you arrive.
 Mail Services will assist you with the most cost effective and timely method of shipping your packages.
 Pick up times for USPS and UPS are 2:30pm daily.

 Mail sent to your living unit is delivered by the U.S. Postal Service.
 Please notify your family and friends to use your correct living unit address and not the generic IWU address.
 Mailing Services distributes intracampus mail and sends this mail to the ORL office where is it picked up by a representative of each living unit and sorted into your mailbox.
 Intracampus and stamped outgoing mail can be left by the mailboxes of each living unit or in the mailbox at the counter of the Main Desk.